f5vmr/SVXReflector-Dash-V3/README.md

-The svxlink dashboard has some ideas created by G4NAB, SP2ONG, SP0DZ and finished off by G4NAB
+The svxlink dashboard has some ideas created by G4NAB, SP2ONG, SP0DZ and added to by G4NAB